kserve/website/docs/modelserving/kafka/kafka.md

 # End to end inference service example with Minio and Kafka

 This example shows an end to end inference pipeline which processes an kafka event and invoke the inference service to get the prediction with provided pre/post processing code.
+The code for this example can be found [in the kafka sample folder in the KServe repository](https://github.com/kserve/kserve/tree/master/docs/samples/kafka).

 ![diagram](images/diagram.png)